Search by postcode or city. Check pollen levels over the next five days. Feel smug.

 Madhusudhan Anand, Co-Founder & CTO of Ambee

-The following table shows the risk level for each type of pollen derived by applying NAB guidelines to our data and taking percentile values from the extended season for each type of pollen.
+The following table shows the risk level for each type of pollen.
+We apply NAB (National Allergy Bureau) guidelines to our data and take percentile values from the extended season for each pollen type.

 Top Five Tips to Prevent Hay Fever Symptoms

-1. Showering and changing clothes after being outdoors – pollen gets everywhere, sticking to clothes and affecting you long after you’ve retreated inside.
-After a day outside, jump in the shower, or bath, and change your clothes to prevent transmission.
+1. Shower and change your clothes after being outdoors.
+This’ll help stop transmission as pollen gets everywhere, clinging to clothes and affecting you long after you’ve gone inside.

-4. Keep it clean – Regularly wash your hands when out and about to remove pollen, or just give them a quick clean with some Allergy Comfort Wipes.
+4. Keep your hands clean.
+Regularly wash your hands when out and about to remove pollen.
+For a quick on-the-go clean, grab some